-The Wigan Comino Centre was established in 1999 in association with the Wigan Education Business Partnership, using an approach called Classrooms in Companies.
-Supported by Comino funding for over ten years, the Comino Centre helped to develop these innovative classrooms.
+Wigan Comino Centre – this was established in 1999 in association with the Wigan Education Business Partnership, which had developed an approach called Classrooms in Companies.
+Supported by Comino funding for over ten years, the Centre helped to develop these innovative classrooms.
 More than ten Classrooms in Companies were established with sponsorship from organisations representing utilities, sport, farming, local government, construction and the environment.

 Over the years, Classrooms in Companies became the test bed for numerous educational initiatives that influenced both local and national policies.
-They won several awards, and in May 2010 Her Majesty the Queen opened a Classroom sponsored by Leigh Centurions Rugby League Football Club.
-Comino Foundation funding ceased once the Classrooms in Companies approach had been firmly established.
+They won several awards and, in May 2010, Her Majesty Queen Elizabeth II opened a Classroom sponsored by Leigh Centurions Rugby League Football Club.

-The Ideas Foundation was established in 2003 by Robin Wight, President of the communications agency, The Engine Group.
-The aim was to inspire creativity in young people by giving them a chance to work on real-life marketing briefs with leading figures in the creative industries.
-Sir Mike Tomlinson, then a Comino Foundation trustee, and Chairman of the Learning Trust for Education in Hackney introduced the Foundation to the Ideas Foundation.
-The Comino Foundation recognised that the aims and approach were in line with its own and decided to support the work, which was initially based solely in London.
-The two foundations still have a close working relationship, particularly in the North West, where the Ideas Foundation is one of the partners collaborating with the North West Comino Consortium of schools, whose work is outlined on the Social Opportunity page. ”
+The Ideas Foundation was established in 2003 by Robin Wight, then President of the communications agency, The Engine Group.
+It aimed to inspire young people by giving them a chance to work on real-life marketing briefs with leading figures in the creative industries and thus to encourage greater diversity in the creative industries.
+Sir Mike Tomlinson, then a Comino trustee, and Chairman of the Learning Trust for Education in Hackney, introduced Comino to the Ideas Foundation.
+The Comino Foundation recognised that its aims and approach were in line with its own and decided to support the initial stages of this work, which was based solely in London.
+The two foundations maintained a close working relationship, with Comino supporting the Ideas Foundation to collaborate with the North West Comino Creative Consortium of schools, whose work is outlined on the Social Opportunity page of this website.